 The public comment period on the Draft Plan ends December 19, 2008.
-The HACC staff has requested that the City of Urbana provide the Certification as soon as possible after the end of the period.
+The HACC staff has requested the City of Urbana provide the Certification as soon as possible after the end of the comment period.
+If approved, the certification will be included in the HACC's FY 2009 Plan submission to the Department of Housing and Urban Development (HUD).
 The Certification of Consistency is needed by December 31, 2008, which will provide sufficient time for the HACC Board to finalize the Plan for submission to HUD as required in January 2009.